Skip to content

 Processing Fees and Reconciliation

-After each outsourcing order is completed, the system automatically totals that order's processing fee as return quantity × unit price, then adds the shipping / entertainment / material and other costs recorded per batch, forming this supplier's payable amount on this order.
-The cost details of each outsourcing order can be reviewed and reconciled line by line on the order detail page and the outsourcing order detail page.
+After each outsourcing order is completed, the system automatically totals the processing fee as stock-in quantity × unit price, then adds each batch's shipping / entertainment / material and other costs, forming this processing mill's payable amount on this order; the details can be reviewed line by line on the order detail and the outsourcing detail.
+Unpaid processing fees flow into the financial payables summary and each mill's supplier statistics; when paying, tick the outsourcing orders on the payment order to offset them (see "Processing Fees Flow into Payables" above).

 6. Process Instruction Sheets